Anatomically Guided Latent Diffusion for Brain MRI Progression Modeling: Related Work

 To perform progression modeling, generative models have to simulate future MRIs conditioned on past data.
 To do so, 3D autoregressive diffusion~\cite{yoon2023sadm} and 2D slice-based diffusion models have been used for longitudinal generation.
-Other architectures have also been explored; for instance, He et al.~\cite{he2024individualized} propose a VAE-based prediction framework, NeuroAR~\cite{yesiloglu2025neural} utilize autoregressive transformers to model subject-specific brain aging trajectories, and Xia et al.~\cite{xia2021learning} utilize GANs to simulate aging without longitudinal data.
+Other architectures have also been explored; for instance, He et al.~\cite{he2024individualized} propose an AE-based prediction framework, NeuroAR~\cite{yesiloglu2025neural} utilizes autoregressive transformers to model subject-specific brain aging trajectories, and Xia et al.~\cite{xia2021learning} utilize GANs to simulate aging without longitudinal data.
 Among biologically constrained approaches, 4D-DaniNet \cite{ravi2022degenerative} simulates progression using adversarial learning, while CounterSynth \cite{pombo2023equitable} employs a deformation-based strategy to warp the baseline scan to a target state.
-In contrast, recent diffusion approaches achieve counterfactual synthesis through latent space manipulations, such as cycle consistency~\cite{huang2025cycle} or latent drifting~\cite{yeganeh2025latent}.
-Lastly, BrLP \cite{puglisi2024enhancing} combines latent diffusion with ControlNet and an auxiliary disease progression model to achieve state-of-the-art performance.
-However, the complex model architecture and the need for selecting disease-specific brain regions for auxiliary training might limit its use in broader applications.
+More recently, diffusion-based methods use target-conditioned latent-space manipulation to achieve \emph{counterfactual} trajectory synthesis~\cite{huang2025cycle,yeganeh2025latent}.
+Litrico et al.~\cite{litrico2025temporally} introduce a bidirectional temporal-consistency regularization, enforcing that forward and backward predictions along the time axis remain mutually consistent.
+Lozupone et al.~\cite{lozupone2026latent} propose a latent diffusion AE that learns a semantically meaningful latent space; although primarily designed for unsupervised representation learning, it also enables counterfactual trajectory traversal as a downstream property.
+AG-LDM is complementary to these works: rather than relying on temporal-consistency constraints or unsupervised latent-space traversal, it enforces spatial anatomical consistency through a frozen segmentation teacher under explicit clinical-covariate conditioning.
+Lastly, BrLP \cite{puglisi2024enhancing} combines latent diffusion with ControlNet and an auxiliary disease progression model to achieve state-of-the-art performance, at the cost of a complex, multi-stage, disease-specific design.